Okocha76/Okocha76.github.io/_posts/2020-01-10-predict-migration.md

 In an attempt to beat the baseline prediction, I start out with Logistic Regression.
 This model uses all features in the dataset, while One Hot Encoding categorical features.
 Model accuracy is 56.9%.

 Next, I try a Random Forest Classifier and model accuracy drops to 55.6%.
-Feature importances gives some insight for feature selection, but permutation importances goes deeper (left).
+Feature importances gives some insight for feature selection, but permutation importances does a better job at this (left).

 :-------------:|:-------------:
 [ ![](/img/permutation_imp.png) ](/img/permutation_imp.png) | [ ![](/img/xgboost.png) ](/img/xgboost.png)

-The next models consist of features with permutation importance > 0.
+From here on models use the features with permutation importance > 0.
 Model accuracy increases to 61.4% with selected features and a XGBoost Random Forest Classifier (right).

 Partial Dependency Plots show the marginal effect one or two features have on the predicted outcome.
 Below is a single PDP for net migration rate.
 ![](/img/pdp_mig_rt.png)